SEDarrow/Fanfair/README.md

            4.Button loses functionality until the next song begins.

 #### audio output
+   * Description:
+      -Audio output will be on a hosted "Main" computer, this client machine will be connected to a audio system such as a surround sound system.
+This "Main" client will play music by using the youtube URL's entered by the users in the playlist.
+After the video is finished playing, it automatically requests the next song in the playlist and begins playing it.
+If the users vote to skip the song the video is ended and the next song in the playlist is requested and played.
+Should the playlist run out, there will be no songs playing.
+Audio is adjusted on the physical hardware (stereo system volume knob)
+   * Actors: Main computer connected to the stereo system.
+   * Steps:
+         * 1.Users determine what computer will be the main computer for the audio playback.
+           2.Users connect computer to audio system via a AUX cable.
+           3.Users log into the site with the main computer.
+           4.Computer handles playing youtube videos added to the playlist as they are ranked in the playlist.
+           5.Should users vote to skip a song, the song is skipped and the next song is played.
 #### search engine
     * source from youtube
 #### user end GUI